smgoy/PizzaWithStrangers/README.md

 Pizza allows people to feel more comfortable, relaxed and in a mood to make some new friends.

 Pizza With Strangers is a web application to host and attend pizza parties with strangers in select cities around the globe.
-The site uses Rails backend, PostgreSQL database and React.js with a Redux architectural framework frontend.
+The site uses Rails backend, PostgreSQL database and ReactJS with a Redux architectural framework frontend.

 ### Checkout the site!